lazlop/OptimalChargerPlacement/nodes.md

 - Some nodes have no feeders based on feeder capacity matrix
 - the totalled demand on feeders do not exceed capacity anywhere (this could definitely just be my fault because of how I determined the grid capacity constraint)
 - need to watch the types of keys in each mapping element
+    - Edited grid stress analysis to get load data with the feeder ids as strings rather than ints.
+- Right now:
+    - feeder node proportion is a super set of the feeder capacity
+    - node demand is a
+    - feeder node proportion is also a superset of the feeder demands
+    - Major issue, feeder proportionality seems to zero out most of our nodes